 I rebound off of him, taking a step back.

 “Hey kid, watch where you’re going.”
 He growled.

 I avoided eye contact, and exhaled through my nose.
 I could hear his music; it was so loud that even if I said something back, he wouldn’t have heard me.
 So I just made a loop around him.

 I jogged down the hallway, cutting corners tightly and weaving through the other students, just keeping my head down, I stopped at a water fountain to get a drink.
 As I pushed the button to get a drink I heard someone call my name.

 “Hey Kim!”
-He shouted, I released the button and turned to see Joey.
+He shouted, I released the button and turned to see a friendly face.

 “Same shit different day.”
-He replied.
+He replied with soft chuckle.
 “Listen, I was trying to get down the notes in English but Mrs. Hart was going too fast and I didn’t get them all.
 Do you think I can borrow your notes and I’ll give them back to you tomorrow?”